An Overview of Essential Synth Bass Sounds

 There are many ways to create a Reese bass.
 Saunderson has stated that he created it with a Casio CZ-5000 (an early phase distortion synth), tweaking it until he found something unique.
 Today’s synthesizers offer several approaches to getting its gritty, wobbly quality.
 Any synthesizer with saw or square waves can get you there.
 Start by loading up two oscillators, and detune until you get a beating, chorused sound.

 This is a bass sound, so filter accordingly.
 Add a low-pass filter with cutoff starting around 300 Hz.
 Adjust to taste depending on your track’s mix.
 For the envelope, it’s a safe bet to start with organ-like settings (max decay and sustain, minimum attack and release).
 From there, tweak depending on what the bass line and overall track need.
 Remember, Reese basses have some grit to them, so try adding saturation or distortion.
 Like anything else with sound design, experiment until you like what you hear!

 It almost sounds like an electric bass guitar.
-FM synth sounds have complex harmonics resulting from frequency modulation that creates sidebands from carrier and modulator oscillators.
-These don’t follow the straightforward harmonic structures of typical synthesizer waveforms.
+FM synth sounds have complex harmonics.
+This results from frequency modulation that creates sidebands from carrier and modulator oscillators.
+It doesn’t follow the straightforward harmonic structures of sawtooth or square waves.
 With the right settings, this harmonic complexity resembles an electric bass’s metallic timbre.
 The similarity is even more pronounced when an electric bass is plucked hard or slapped.

 How To Make It